 Kelvin Smith Library

 This guide will help in completing a patent search.
-It has been said that up to 80% of the information in patents is not published elsewhere.
-Patents are important in thorough research results.
+It has been said that as much as 80% of the information in patents is not published elsewhere.
+Patent searching is critical to thorough research results.

 If you need assistance, contact me using the contact information from the left menu.
 We can work by email or do a virtual meeting.
 Training sessions can be offered for groups or a class.